getDolla/blockchain/README.md

 ### Saving a file to PC
    ![save_one_en](/images/save_en.jpg "Listing All Files")
-   First, click on `List All Files` to get the list of files currently on the blockchain and their respective index.
+   First, click on `List All Files` to get the list of files currently on the blockchain and their respective indexes.

    ![save_two_en](/images/file_en.jpg "Example Save")
    Next, change the index to the number corresponding to the file you want to save on the computer.